 - a.
 Roof-mounted mechanical equipment must be screened and setback at least ten (10) feet from the intersection of the roof and wall plane immediately below.
-See Section 5.1.9.
-Screening. - b.
-Wall-mounted mechanical and/or electrical equipment such as louvers, exhaust equipment, ducts, alarm devices, cable boxes, utility meters, etc. must not be mounted on a Front Elevation. - c.
+See Section # Screening. - b.
+Wall-mounted mechanical and/or electrical equipment such as louvers, exhaust equipment, ducts, alarm devices, cable boxes, utility meters, etc. shall not be mounted on a Front Elevation. - c.
 All free standing mechanical and/or electrical equipment are prohibited between any Front Lot Line and Front Elevation.